 - 1. At school or on the job, attendance and punctuality are extremely important.
 Students are expected to attend class every day, according to their set schedule.
 Six consecutive absences will lead to withdrawal.
 Students may re-enter the program as space allows. - 2.
 The ESOL program is for adults.
 Children are not allowed to attend.
 Administrative approval is needed for anyone under the age of 18 to register for class. - 3.
-Food and drinks, other than water, are not allowed in classroom and laboratory areas.
-Water is permitted in these areas provided it is in a closed, covered container that will not spill if the container is tipped. - 4.
+Food and drinks, other than water, are not allowed in classroom and laboratory areas. - 4.
 A 15-minute break is schedule in the morning.
 ESOL students may use the student center facilities. - 5.
-Smoking is only allowed in the designated smoking area.
-Students must be 18 or older to be in the smoking area.
-Please dispose of smoking materials in the designated containers. - 6.
-Electronic devices and cell phones should be turned off or put in silent mode.
-Radios, iPods and CDs are not allowed in the classroom. - 7.
+Lake Tech is a tobacco free institution.
+The use of tobacco products (including e-cigarettes) of any kind is not permitted at any Lake Tech location. - 6.
+Electronic devices and cell phones should be turned off or put in silent mode. - 7.
 Good personal appearance and hygiene are important.
 Please conform to the Lake Tech dress code policy which states: Students who attend Lake Tech shall dress in a manner appropriate for the job in which they are receiving training, including any special protective gear and professional uniforms.
-All clothing must be neither distracting nor offensive and be clean, neat, modest, in good repair and appropriately sized.
+All clothing, make-up and jewelry must be neither distracting nor offensive and be clean, neat, modest, in good repair and appropriately sized.
 The director or designee has the final authority for determining whether or not a student's apparel conforms to the dress code.
 When it is determined that it does not, students will be required to change into clothing which will conform to this code or leave campus.
 Students may return to campus when they have changed into appropriate clothing. - 8.
 Lake Tech ID badges are to be worn at all times while on campus. - 9.
 Main campus students are allowed to park only in the south parking lot.
 For safety, loitering in or around vehicles once the vehicle is parked is not allowed and a 10 mph speed limit is enforced.
 In consideration of the neighbors and classes in session, loud music in vehicles on campus is prohibited.